Tarsiciosh/EssentialFeed/NOTES.md

 [port all LoaderSpy methods to Combine publishers]
 - we decouple the Feed API module from the Shared API module and compose them in the composition root
 - in the scene delegate we compose them using Combine (using FeedItemsMapper which is a pure function)
-- tests are much more simple without spys etc (we deleted the FeedLoader protocol with was async) e.g. FeedAPIMapperTests
+- tests are much more simple without spys etc (we deleted the FeedLoader protocol which was async) e.g. FeedAPIMapperTests
 - the idea is to use the same aproach and decouple modules from asychrony, the previous way was to
 - decouple module from infrastructure details, make the module functions synchronous and then compose them
 - we will see another way